seandepagnier/weatherfax_pi/Frontend2.md

 1. Files are accessed by OpenCPN Plugin Manager
 1. Installed via options > Plugins > Plugin Manager Catalogs "master" and "beta" url in the metadata files
 1. During installation.

-We call this configuration "Frontend 2".
-This version is easier to configure.
+This "Frontend2" configuration is found in jongough/testplugin_pi and is easier to configure all from CMakeLists.txt.
-"Frontend 1" can be found in the current versions of Oesenc_pi and Vdr_pi.
+"Frontend1" can be found in the current versions of bdbcat/Oesenc_pi and rgleason/Vdr_pi.

 ## KEEP EXISTING DIRECTORIES AND FILES